-7.4 Contract continuation at the annuitant's death
+8.4 Contract continuation at the annuitant's death

-If the contract continues because there is a successor annuitant, no death benefit is payable and no guarantee top-up applies.
+If the contract continues because there is a successor annuitant (successor planholder for TFSA), no death benefit is payable and no guarantee top-up will apply.

 Certain provisions of the contract are based on the age of the annuitant.
-If the annuitant dies, the age of the successor annuitant will be used for these provisions.
+If the annuitant changes, the age of the successor annuitant will be used for these provisions.